 The spiritual rebirth

-Peter reinforces this truth in his letters by addressing them to communities suffering persecution because of their faith in Jesus Christ.
-Rebirth is thus a twofold process: a new beginning in the spirit and a letting go of the old, worldly life.
-Peter highlights this spiritual reality by encouraging believers not to long for their former existence.
-He underlines the importance of rebirth with the words: "Blessed be the God and Father of our Lord Jesus Christ, who according to his great mercy has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, to an inheritance incorruptible, undefiled, and that fadeth not away" (1.
-Petrus 1,3-5).
+Peter reinforces this truth in his letters by addressing it to churches suffering persecution because of their faith in Jesus Christ.
+Being born again is thus a twofold process: a new beginning in the Spirit and a letting go of the old, worldly life.
+Peter emphasizes this spiritual reality by encouraging believers not to yearn for their former existence.
+He underscores the significance of being born again with the words: “Praise be to the God and Father of our Lord Jesus Christ!
+According to his great mercy, he has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, to an inheritance that can never perish, spoil, or fade.”
+(1. Petr 1,3-5).

 These verses make it clear that being born again gives us a living hope - a life marked by Jesus' resurrection from the dead.
 It is a step out of the old existence, symbolized by death, and an entry into a completely new life.
 A newborn baby cannot continue to live in the womb - this idea is absurd.